-The Minister for Social Services may terminate the appointment of a member for reasons including:
+The Minister for Disability may terminate the appointment of a member:

-- (a) for misbehaviour. - a.
+- a) for misbehaviour. - a.
 It is a matter for the Minister to determine whether they consider misbehaviour has occurred.
 Misbehaviour may encompass misconduct and serious misconduct.
 Misconduct or serious misconduct in the context of the Committee may include deliberately behaving in a way that is inconsistent with continuing on the Committee.
-Some examples of behaviour that may be inconsistent with continuing on the Committee could include causing serious and imminent risk to the health and safety of another person; or causing damage to the reputation of the Committee or Government; engaging in theft or fraud; assault, sexual harassment; not acting consistently with the standards of conduct outlined above; or refusing to carry out a lawful and reasonable instruction - (b) if the member engages in paid employment that, in the Minister's opinion, conflicts or may conflict with the proper performance of the member's duties - (c) if the member is incapable of performing the duties or functions of a member - (d) if the Minister is satisfied that the performance of the member has been unsatisfactory for a significant period on the substantiated advice of the Committee co-chairs.
+Some examples of behaviour that may be inconsistent with continuing on the Committee could include causing serious and imminent risk to the health and safety of another person; or causing damage to the reputation of the Committee or Government; engaging in theft or fraud; assault, sexual harassment; not acting consistently with the standards of conduct outlined above; or refusing to carry out a lawful and reasonable instruction

+- b) if the member engages in paid employment that, in the Minister's opinion, conflicts or may conflict with the proper performance of the member's duties - c) if, the Minister reasonably forms the view, that the member is incapable of performing the duties or functions of a member if the Minister is satisfied that the performance of the member has been unsatisfactory for a significant period.